Jose Feria: Biography

 Jose Y. Feria was born in Pasay.
-His father, Felicisimo R. Feria, would serve as a Justice of the Supreme Court during the 1940s and 1950s.
+His father, Felicisimo Feria, served as a Justice of the Supreme Court during the 1940s and 1950s.

-Jose Y. Feria earned his undergraduate degree in Commerce from the De La Salle College in 1936, and his Bachelor of Laws degree from the University of Santo Tomas in 1940.
+Feria earned his undergraduate degree in Commerce from the De La Salle College in 1936, and his Bachelor of Laws degree from the University of Santo Tomas in 1940.
 He taught law at the Lilian College of Law (1936–1940).
 He then joined the faculty of the University of Santo Tomas College of Law (1940–1984).
 He became known for several textbooks he authored on procedural law.
 He would also lecture at the Instituto de Derecho Processal, Colegio de Abogados in Madrid, Spain.
 In 1960, he was elected to the municipal council of Makati.
 He was also a lecturer at the University of the Philippines Law Center.

-In 1971, Jose Y. Feria was elected as a delegate to the Constitutional Convention, representing the First District of Rizal.
+In 1971, Feria was elected as a delegate to the Constitutional Convention, representing the First District of Rizal.
 From 1978 to 1980, he was elected as President of the Philippine Bar Association.
 In 1979, he was appointed Dean of the University of Santo Tomas Faculty of Law, and he served in that capacity until 1985.

-Jose Y. Feria was appointed to the Supreme Court by President Aquino in April 1986.
+Feria was appointed to the Supreme Court by President Aquino in April 1986.
 He served as an associate justice of the Court until he reached the mandatory retirement age of 70 on January 11, 1987.
 Upon his retirement, he rejoined private practice.

 He authored books on Civil Procedure, Provisional Remedies & Special Civil Action and several articles on Constitutional Law, an Annotation on the Judiciary Reorganization Act, Interim Rules of Court, and the 1985 Rules on Criminal Procedure.

-Justice Jose Y. Feria died in Makati on May 8, 2008.
-He left behind his wife Concepcion and his four children: Maria Martha F. Carcereny, Felicisimo Jose A. Feria, Ma.
-Lucia F. Reyes-Cuerva, and Jose A. Feria Jr., along with 18 grandchildren and 20 great-grandchildren.
+Feria died in Makati on May 8, 2008.
+He left behind his wife Concepcion and his four children, along with 18 grandchildren and 20 great-grandchildren.